josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 ## Review: JavaScript function prototypes and ES6 classes

 Javascript is a prototype-based language, with a style of object-oriented programming that makes use of cloning rather than classes.
-Javascript objects inherit properties and methods from a prototype.
+JavaScript objects inherit properties and methods from a prototype.
+It's a popular convention to capitalize constructors

 These are effectively the same: